ddvk/rmfakecloud/README.md

                 or use the provided systemd unit file and put the config in proxycfg

             - run the host
+            - run `fixsync.sh` on the device to mark all files as new (not to be deleted from the device)
+            - start xochitl `systemctl start xochitl`
 		2. run the fakeapi on port 443 with a certificate signed by the CA you installed and resolve
         - modify the hosts files to point to this host
         3. install only the CA certificate on the device